 Individual Case Management: Lucane LaFortune, our Executive Director, works with each new adult resident to develop an individualized case management plan, outlining concrete steps the adults will take to achieve their goals for job training, education, and financial stability including securing affordable housing.
 The case management plans also include goals for the resident children, to ensure they have appropriate educational and psychological support.

 Education Coordination: An outside consultant administers an education assessment for each child and observes them in the classroom.
 Parents are advised on the best available school options and can receive assistance in advocating for their children.
-Children who participate in the Good Grades program can receive financial incentives for good grades, even after their families have graduated from Sinai House.

 Financial Coaching: An outside consultant meets with our residents in weekly group sessions and individually three times a month.
 Our consultant teaches the mechanics of budgeting, debt, credit, saving, and investment.